Ez3D-Rocketry/2-The-Ez3D-Mini/README.md

    - Used 9KM DWLIFE Black Braided Kevlar Cord (1.3mm, 300 lb) but others may work
 8. Twelve (12) inches of streamer (Optional)
 9. Two (2) inches of BT-5 type body tube (13mm) (Optional)
-    - This tube served as an insulator between the motor and fin can
+    - This tube served as an Insulator between the motor and Fin Can
-    - Use of insulator helps reduce fin can heat shrink after each launch
+    - Use of Insulator helps reduce Fin Can heat shrink after each launch

 Assembly:
 1. Tie Recovery Harness to hole in Fin Can